To enrol in the Authorized Paid Representatives’ Portal (APR Portal):

 How to submit your enrolment request

-- Under the section What would you like to today? on the Welcome page, select Authorized Paid Representative Enrolment Application.
+- Under the section What would you like to today? on the Portal Welcome page, click Authorized Paid Representative Enrolment Application.

 - You will be asked if you have enrolled previously as an Authorized Paid Representative.
-Select Yes or No. Select Next.
+Select Yes or No. Click Next.

 Note: Select Yes, if you: